pubmob-com/pubmob/setup/anydesk.md

     <li><p>Potential keyboard mismatch issues.</p></li>
     <li><p>Potentially unfamiliar IDE / key mapping experience.</p></li>
   </ul>
-  <p>Remote control with AnyDesk is ideal for the short sessions that PubMob offers, putting all the burden for session preparation on your {{ site.sesson-lead-term }}.
+  <p>Remote control with AnyDesk is ideal for the short sessions that PubMob offers, putting all the burden for session preparation on your {{ site.session-lead-term }}.
 You might be giving up your comfortable development environment for a short while, but you'll be hands-on immediately with minimal worries.</p>
 </div>